Search

 The following performance benchmark aims to show an overall comparison of the single-machine eager mode performance of PyTorch by comparing it to the popular graph-based deep learning Framework TensorFlow.

 The table shows the training speed for the two models using 32-bit floats.
-Throughput is measured in images per second for the AlexNet, VGG-19, ResNet-50, and MobileNet models, in tokens per second for the GNMTv2 model, and in samples per second for the NCF model.
+Throughput is measured in images per second for the AlexNet, VGG-19, ResNet-50, and MobileNet models, in tokens per second for the GNMTv2 model, and samples per second for the NCF model.
 The benchmark shows that the performance of PyTorch is better compared to TensorFlow, which can be attributed to the fact that these tools offload most of the computation to the same version of the cuDNN and cuBLAS libraries.

 2.)
 Accuracy

-The PyTorch vs Tensorflow Accuracy graphs (see below) show how similar the accuracies of the two frameworks are.
+The PyTorch vs Tensorflow Accuracy graphs (see below) shows how similar the accuracies of the two frameworks are.
 For both models, the training accuracy constantly increases as the models start to memorize the information they are being trained on.

 Accuracy of PyTorch vs TensorFlow